SWP - Policy Interface

 Implemented

 See Environmental Registry No. 012-2968 (available on the archive site) for details on the Standard Operating Policy for MECP program areas.
-The MECP has a compliance monitoring inspection program wherein sewage works subject to an Environmental Compliance Approval are included.
+The MECP has a compliance monitoring inspection program wherein sewage works subject to an Environmental Compliance Approval or Environmental Activity and Sector Registry are included.
 The inspections conducted by the MECP may be announced or un-announced and are prioritized based on a risk assessment process that includes source water protection considerations.

 MECP – WDS - HS/Biosolids Inspections